-1. Presentations start on Thursday (February 5, 2016).
+1. Presentations start on Monday (April 1, 2019).
 We will pick names out of a hat, so please be ready with your presentation on that date.
 Not all will present the first day, but all students should be ready.

 4. Quote and cite all sources at the point of usage.
 List all sources in a bibliography at the end of the outline, and in the last slide of your presentation.
-You should have, as a minimum, 3 print/ebooks and 3 electronic sources used and cited.
+You should have, as a minimum, 3 print and 3 electronic sources used and cited.
 Use MLA bibliography guidelines.
 It is strongly recommended for students to use NoodleTools to format their bibliography.

 5. Students should use Power Point or another similar program (Prezi, Google Slides, etc.) to prepare the presentation.
 E-mail the presentation to yourself and open it for projection or bring it on a flash drive.
 You may project from the computer at the podium onto the overhead projector.
 (NOTE: If you have a Mac computer, be sure that your presentation software will work on a PC computer.
 If you wish to use your Mac to deliver the presentation, you must make sure that you computer has a HDMI slot or bring an adaptor.)

 6. Reports should cover the historical significance of the event and its impact on the human population, the scientific or volcanic research community, a time-line of events, diagrams, pictures, maps and your personal statement of interest in the topic.
 In other words, whatmade this a big deal.
 Try to present a fact that Mr. Spiegl does not know about the topic.
 Dig deep!